Nojahhh/ComfyUI_GLM4_Wrapper/README.md

 ## Usage

-### Model Loader
+### GLM-4 Model Loader

-The `ModelLoader` class is responsible for loading GLM-4 models.
+The `GLM4ModelLoader` class is responsible for loading GLM-4 models.
 It supports various models and precision settings.

 #### Input Types